StackExchange/dnscontrol/docs/_providers/ovh.md

 ## Configuration

-In your providers config json file you must provide a OVH app-key, app-secret-key and consumer-key:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `OVH` along with a OVH app-key, app-secret-key and consumer-key.

+Example:

 ```json
 {